brendanmurty/upcomingtasks/readme.md

 ### Setup the SSL certificate (optional)

-If you've setup your Basecamp Integration app to use a HTTPS URL then you'll need to purchase and [configure an SSL certificate](https://www.digitalocean.com/community/tutorials/how-to-install-an-ssl-certificate-from-a-commercial-certificate-authority) on your server.
+If you've setup your Basecamp Integration app to use a HTTPS URL then you'll first need to purchase and [configure an SSL certificate](https://www.digitalocean.com/community/tutorials/how-to-install-an-ssl-certificate-from-a-commercial-certificate-authority) on your server.

     sudo cp scripts/server/ssl.conf /etc/apache2/sites-available/default-ssl.conf
     vim /etc/apache2/sites-available/default-ssl.conf

-Update the domain, admin, and SSL path values to suit your needs.
+Update the domain, admin, and SSL path values to suit your information and locations of SSL files.

     sudo service apache2 restart